hannbill103/ISGC19/README.md

     H2 Database
     Lombok

-### 2. Klona och bygg projektet
+### 2. Clone and build the project
-Klona detta repository till din dator och sedan navigera till projektmappen och bygg applikationen med Gradle
+Clone this repository to your computer and then navigate to the project folder and build the application with Gradle

-### 3. Kör programmet
+### 3. Run the program
- För att köra och testa API:t startar du BookapiApplication samt BookClient
+To run and test the API, start BookapiApplication and BookClient

-### 4. Använd API:t
+### 4. Use the API
-När applikationen körs, kommer ett användargränssnitt att visas i din terminal.
-Du kommer att få följande alternativ:
+When the application runs, a user interface will appear in your terminal.
+You will get the following options:

-1. Hämta alla böcker
+1. Hämta alla böcker (Retrieve all books)
-2. Hämta en specifik bok genom titel
+2. Hämta en specifik bok genom titel (Retrieve a specific book by title)
-3. Hämta böcker baserat på kategori
+3. Hämta böcker baserat på kategori (Retrieve books by category)
-4. Skapa en ny bok
+4. Skapa en ny bok (Create a new book)
-5. Avsluta
+5. Avsluta (Exit)

-Välj ett alternativ genom att skriva in motsvarande nummer och tryck Enter.
-Du kommer därefter får feedback på ditt val.
+Select an option by typing the corresponding number and press Enter.
+You will then receive feedback on your choice.